papers-we-love/papers-we-love.github.io/source/2014-08-19-leif-walsh-lca-problem-revisited.html.markdown

 description: Leif Walsh on The LCA Problem Revisited
 ---

 We're elated to have [Leif Walsh](http://leifwalsh.com/), engineer at [Tokutek](http://www.tokutek.com/), presenting on [The LCA Problem Revisited](http://www.ics.uci.edu/~eppstein/261/BenFar-LCA-00.pdf) by Michael A. Bender and Martin Farach-Colton.
+READMORE

 ## Intro